-Skip to main content
+Skip to content

 Page settings configuration

-In this article, we’ll explain how to configure your pages: set up a custom title, SEO description, and add a favicon.
+Configure your pages: set up a custom title, SEO description, and add a favicon.

-After reading this article you’ll know the following:
+After reading this article, you’ll know the following:

 • The notions of page name, path, title, and SEO description